 7. Aaliyah – Hot Like Fire (Feels My Horns Mix)

-This is my favorite Aaliyah video next to “Rock The Boat”, and this version of “Hot Like Fire” has me dancing instantly.
+This version of “Hot Like Fire” has me dancing instantly.
 We lost Baby Girl way too soon, but she left us with music that we can still to this day bump to and have fun with.
 I salute Timbaland and Missy for blessing us with their amazing production.
-I wish I could go to a block party like this.
+The video of the version that we know is such a mood, and I wish I could go to a block party like that.

 8. Brownstone – 5 Miles To Empty